 Professor Baker’s research is in decision making under uncertainty applied to the field of energy and the environment; with focus on energy justice and publicly-funded energy technology Research and Development portfolios in the face of climate change.
 Her work uses modeling to address questions about energy policy and planning in the face of climate change.
 She links models to bridge geographic and temporal scales, and uses multiple parallel models to derive robust insights.
 Other topics include evaluating the sustainability of the electricity grid in New England as well as in developing countries, and evaluating the environmental costs and benefits of offshore wind energy.

 “This program is unique in that it combines the necessary business skills for engineers to succeed in organizations with the added depth that comes from further engineering study, creating leaders that not only have engineering skill but business breadth.
 In other words, not only can they be innovative they can make sure the product or service is delivered successfully.” — Eric Crawley

 Eric Crawley is an Entrepreneur-in-residence and lecturer in the College of Engineering at UMass Amherst and has over 30 years of experience in developing technology and managing teams from startups to multinational corporations.
 He has held titles from software engineer to VP of Engineering.
 As an Entrepreneur-in-residence, he helps students and faculty turn ideas into companies.
 He brings this experience to the classroom to teach both how to develop ideas into marketable products but also how to build and manage the team necessary to deliver them.

-For more information on the UMass Amherst Master of Science in Engineering degree, contact Caanin Manson, 413-545-1537, email@example.com.
+For more information on the UMass Amherst Master of Science in Engineering Management degree, contact Caanin Manson, 413-545-1537, email@example.com.